atlassistant/atlas/documentation/MQTT.md

   "another_slot": ["If multiple values for the same slot are found", "They will be passed as an array"] }
 ```

+When a skill needs more inputs, it should always include the `__cid` value otherwise it will be dismissed to prevent unwanted behaviors.

 ## atlas/{sid}/dialog/parse